dashnisan/deep_learning_ai/4_Yolo_Object_Detection/README.md

 The YOLO algorithm is in term of resources usage much more efficient than algorithms based on the "sliding windows" method.
 However it requires also a lot of data to be trained; that is wha we selected to use a pre-trained model as base.

-The base model used is the implementation of the C-Yolo version "Darknet" for Keras.
+The base model used is the implementation of the Yolo version "Darknet" for TF-Keras.
 We use it to detect objects in pictures.
-The outputs are stored to the folder "out".

-Because of the ethical code of this course, the main functions of this exercise have been compiled and invoked from the main script.
+The ethical code of this course limits the publication of related work.
+Threfore the main functions of this exercise have been compiled and are invoked from the main script **yolo.py**.

-Please note that the file containing the weights of the pre-trained model is bigger than 100MB.
-Because of this is not loaded to this repository.
-It is normally found under model_data/variables/variables.data-00000-of-00001
+Please **note that the file containing the weights of the pre-trained model is bigger than 100MB**.
+Because of storage policies this file is not loaded to this repository.
+It is normally found under *model_data/variables/variables.data-00000-of-00001*.

+**Predictions on test images with the implemented algorithm are found in the folder *out*.**

 ## REFERENCES